Herbed Baked Eggs

 This recipe, along with a side of toast or English muffins, is really a meal in itself.
 However, it’s also delicious when you add some bacon or sausage on the side and a serving of hashbrowns.
 Try it with sauteed spinach or chard, too!

-I depends a lot on just how done you want your eggs.
+I depends a lot on just how done you like your eggs.
 They can go from almost raw to overdone in less than a minute, so it’s best to watch closely.
 If you jiggle the pan and they slosh around, they’re definitely not done.
 But if you touch one, and it bounces back, they’re probably overdone.
 I bake these eggs for 5 to 6 minutes or until the whites appear translucent and are almost set.
 They’ll continue to cook after you remove them from the oven.
 This gives a nicely cooked white with a slightly runny yolk.

 What’s the culinary term for baked eggs?